No country for new nashville Premiers T.S.B. EP

 But it's okay, let's get to know one another.

-I won’t bore you with the history of my exploits as a member of forgotten bands, or as a side man, or the number of times I’ve been welcomed to the stage as “a special guest” or as “our good friend” on this, that, or the other instrument (re: Apache Relay, Ray Price, Gill Landry, Jenny Lewis, The Weeks, The Flea Marketeers, JP Harris and the Tough Choices, The Wild Feathers, G. Love, Brent Cobb, Mumford and Sons, raLand baxter, Desert Noises, etc).
+I won’t bore you with the history of my exploits as a member of forgotten bands, or as a side man, or the number of times I’ve been welcomed to the stage as “a special guest” or as “our good friend” on this, that, or the other instrument (re: Apache Relay, Ray Price, Gill Landry, Jenny Lewis, The Devil Makes Three, The Weeks, The Flea Marketeers, JP Harris and the Tough Choices, The Wild Feathers, Chance McCoy of Old Crow Medicine Show, G. Love, Brent Cobb, Mumford and Sons, raLand baxter, Desert Noises, etc).
 And as any halfway educated individual can surmise, I find myself in this position (that of the 21st Century troubadour) as the result of failed relationship upon failed relationship, both in the workplace and in my personal life.
 But that’s all in the past.
 What’s done is done.

 “If we’re always looking in the rear view mirror, we’ll only see where we’ve been and not where we’re going,” said someone famous once, or something to that effect.